Finishing

 Binding: we can also finish books with plastic or metal coils (spiral binding), plastic combs (comb binding) or heat-activated folders.
 These methods are perfect for presentation materials.
 We stock some common sizes of heat-activated folders, but many more are available special order include hard-cover (book binding).

 Laminating: lamination provides protection and a permanent coating.
-We have two high-quality laminators – one is a “pouch” laminator and the other is a “roll” laminator.
+We have two high-quality laminators – one is a “pouch” laminator (business and luggage cards, letter, legal, and tabloid) and the other is a “roll” laminator (up to 24″ wide).

 Pouches: We use “lamination pouches” to laminate business cards, luggage tags, flyers and small posters.
 Pouches are plastic sleeves that bind to surface of your document with heat-activated glue.
 Our pouches range in size from business card size (2″ x 3-1/2″) to poster size (11″ x 17″).
 Most of our pouches are 5mil.